What Feud? Nicki Minaj and Cardi B Chat Up a Storm at the Met Gala Proving There's Room for 2 Queens of Rap

 However, on the red carpet just before their reunion, things might not have been so harmonious between Minaj and Cardi, who is pregnant with her first child.
 Minaj uttered a quick sentence that had Twitter users crying “shade!”

 “You know what, because I’m the bad guy, and I wanted to make sure that the bad guy was here,” Minaj said, throwing a look at the camera.
-She then announced her new album: “Album dropping June 15, it’s called Queen.
+She then announced her new album: “Album dropping June 15, it’s called Queen.”

 RELATED PHOTOS: See Every Star on the 2018 Met Gala Red Carpet